keeferrourke/capitaine-cursors/README.md

 Capitaine cursors is based on KDE Breeze cursors, as such it falls under the same license.
 Capitaine cursors is LGPLv3.
 See COPYING for more details.

-## Building
+## Building & Installing
 You'll find everything you need to build and modify this cursor set in this repository.
 To build the cursor set from the PNG source run:

     ./build.sh

 to generate the pixmaps and appropriate aliases.
+The compiled cursor theme is located in `build/`

+To install the cursor theme simply copy the compiled theme to your icons directory.
+For local user installation:

+    cp -pr build/ ~/.icons/capitaine-cursors

+For system-wide installation for all users:

+    sudo cp -pr build /usr/share/icons/capitaine-cursors
+    sudo chmod -R 644 /usr/share/icons/capitaine-cursors

+## Notes
-The PNGs were exported directly from the SVGs in Inkscape, though I plan to modify the build script to automate this process in the next release.
+The PNGs found in this repository were exported directly from the SVG source in Inkscape when I made this cursor theme, though I plan to modify the build script such that only the SVG source will be required to build in the next release.